SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 - Prepare the environment for SPFx development
 - Develop SharePoint Framework web part
-- Verify SPFx Web Part on local SharePoint workbench
+- Verify SPFx web part on local SharePoint workbench
 - Deploy SPFx solution to the SharePoint Server

 ### Prepare the environment for SPFx development